Brownlab-cell1.png

 At the Brown Lab we’re studying how signals from the tissue environment shape the fate and function of immune cells and the mechanisms by which they reciprocally regulate tissue homeostasis and host immunity.

-Our studies have identified novel antigen-presenting cell lineages and highlighted their diversity across tissues, development, health, and disease.
+Our studies have identified novel antigen-presenting cell lineages and highlighted their functional diversity across tissues, development, health, and disease.

 In the study of antigen-presenting cells and their cross talk with immune and stromal cells, the scope of our research extends across three distinct yet complementary areas